torrejonv/teranode/docker.md

 # For anyone with an apple silicon macbook pro and want to test the fan…

+## node setup
+Ensure node version is greater than 20.

 ## docker setup

 I give docker 32GB RAM and 128GB disk and 10 CPU (not sure of the minimum requirement yet)